ehrpg/qstar/docs/settings/stalker/rules.md

 or even reduce it to zero.
 The suit reduces the radiation exposure per hour by it's value.

-!!! note "Example"
+!!! info "Example"
     A hazmat suit may have a radiation reduction of 100.
-A contaminated zone may have 150rad/h.
-The suit reduces the radiation exposure to 50rad/h.
+A contaminated zone may have 150 RAD/h.
+The suit reduces the radiation exposure to 50 RAD/h.

-# Food & Water
+## Food & Water

 *Characters get hungry and thirsty, and need to eat and drink each day or suffer the consequences.*